David Hess: 1972–2011: Acting and film

 In 1972, his career split into several new directions with his starring role in the Wes Craven horror classic The Last House on the Left, for which he also composed the soundtrack.
 In this movie, he was noted to have been a reckless, merciless character.
 A Method actor, he famously threatened to attack costar Sandra Peabody to get a more genuine reaction from her.

 He scored Buck at the Edge of Heaven, a children's film based on a collection of Jack London stories.
 The film won the top prize for film and direction at the Giffoni Film Festival.
 He also had roles in Hitchhike and The House on the Edge of the Park.

 A subsequent job offer from PolyGram's German affiliate gave Hess the opportunity to move to Munich, Germany, and a multilingual career in film dubbing from 1972 to 1976 which in turn led him to writing the English language shooting scripts for German directors such as Rainer Werner Fassbinder, Reinhard Hauff, and Peter Schamoni.

 In 1980, he directed To All a Good Night, his first American feature film, for Media Home Entertainment in 1980.
 He also appeared in two horror films directed by Ruggero Deodato: La Casa sperduta nel parco (1980) and Camping del terrore (1987).
 He appeared as a villain in Wes Craven's Swamp Thing in 1982.

 In 1991, he played the part of the American in Peter Schamoni's Max Ernst—My Wanderings, My Unrest (1991).
 From 1993 to 1995, he produced Niki de Saint Phalle: Wer ist das Monster - du oder ich?
 (1996).

 In later years, he released two albums: Caught Up in the Moment and Live & Unplugged in Hollywood, 2002.
 He worked on several tracks for the horror film Cabin Fever (2002), directed by Eli Roth, and worked as an improv acting teacher at the California Film Institute's Young Critics' Jury Training program.

 In 2013, One Way Static Records released the soundtrack to The Last House on the Left on vinyl, compact disc, cassette and digital download.
 This was intended as a posthumous tribute and the liner notes on the release include extensive writings by Hess' family, colleagues and friends.
 This edition was repressed on a limited, hand numbered picture disc for Record Store Day in 2014.

 Personal life

 Hess married Regina Mardek in 1978 and had four children.
 He was a longtime resident of Corte Madera, California.

 Death

-On October 7, 2011, Hess suffered a fatal heart attack near his home in Tiburon, California while leaving a concert he had just attended.
+On October 7, 2011, Hess suffered a fatal heart attack near his home in Tiburon, California, and died on his way to his car after dinner with friends.
 He was 75 years old.